-After the moving time, we might set aside time for drawing and writing and for talking about our experiences.
-The drawing and writing serve as a transition from the movement to more conscious, verbal awareness of what has happened.
+After the moving time, we might set aside time for drawing and writing, which can serve as a transition from the movement to more conscious, verbal awareness of what has happened.

-During the verbal sharing time, movers speak first because they have the primary experience of the movement.
+Or we might go directly to a sharing time of speaking and listening.
+Movers speak first because they have the primary experience of the movement.
 When (and if) a witness speaks, he takes great care to be clear that what he says is about his own experience and not necessarily about the mover.